redaphid/canonical-cluster-paper/README.md

 ```
 You'll notice that there is a tightly-coupled relationship between figures and elements in a Miro board.
 This was intentional, and actually took longer than just copying and pasting the link to an object on the board.
 But I think it's cool to click on a figure and be taken to the latest version of that figure.
 And I also like people to look around my Miro boards as I use them, in case they're interested in my process.
 I considered Miro diagrams to be a constrained, simplified form of information in the same way that the Markdown is.

+## Deployment

+Github Actions is set up to generate and release a pdf form of this document on push to `main` branch.
+The release has a timestamp.

 ### Tech Stack

 #### Preact